yakkomajuri/yakkomajuri.github.io/pages/blog/language-information-density.md

 Nevertheless, I picked the Google Privacy Policy because:

-1. I could easily scrape it in 100s of languages
+1. I could easily scrape it in hundreds of languages
 2. It needs to convey the exact same meaning in all languages
-3. It has legal implications, meaning if Google puts it up online in a language, it must have been throughouly checked
+3. It has legal implications, meaning if Google puts it up online in a language, it must have been thoroughly checked
 4. Google probably knows a thing or two about translations

 The exact snippet I picked was:

 > _"When you use our services, you’re trusting us with your information.
 We understand this is a big responsibility and work hard to protect your information and put you in control.
 This Privacy Policy is meant to help you understand what information we collect, why we collect it, and how you can update, manage, export, and delete your information."_

 And I verified it said exactly this in English, Portuguese, Spanish, Finnish, German, and Icelandic (the last 2 with external help).
+That is, by actually reading it, other languages checked out on Google Translate.

 **2: Pull and parse the data**